Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Results

-\paragraph{Generalization} We highlight generalization properties of Graph-SCP by testing against problem instances with varying complexities as defined in \citet{gasse2019exact}, where instances are classified as `easy', `medium' or `hard' categories, with 500 rows and 500, 1000 and 2000 columns, respectively, with a density of 0.05.
-To replicate the setting exactly, we use SCIP \cite{10.1145/3585516} as our back-end solver instead of Gurobi, with cutting plane generation at root node only and solver restarts disabled.
-Figure \ref{branch_comp} shows results from this experiment, where we see Graph-SCP outperforms the GCNN branching method from \citet{gasse2019exact}.
-Note that we use the same model trained on Instance Types 1-4 (with a maximum of 400 rows).
+\paragraph{\textbf{Generalization.}} We highlight generalization properties of Graph-SCP by testing against problem instances with varying complexities as defined in \cite{gasse2019exact}, where instances are classified as `easy', `medium' or `hard', with 500 rows and 500, 1000 and 2000 columns, respectively, and a density of 0.05.
+To replicate the setting exactly, we use SCIP \cite{10.1145/3585516} as our back-end solver instead of Gurobi, with cutting plane generation at the root node only and solver restarts disabled.
+Figure \ref{branch_comp} shows results from this experiment, where we see that Graph-SCP outperforms the GCNN branching method from \cite{gasse2019exact}.
+Note that we use the same model trained on Instance Types 1--4 (with a maximum of 400 rows).

-We observe that traditional CO solvers find high quality incumbent solutions relatively quickly, with a majority of the time spent trying to find the optimal solution.
-To investigate the impact of Graph-SCP on these incumbent solutions, we set timeout limits to the solver and examine the objective values achieved.
-Figure \ref{incumbent} shows results for an illustrative instance across each of the instance types defined in Table \ref{instance_table}, where the $y$-axis shows the value of the objective achieved (lower is better) and the $x$-axis shows the timesteps at which the solver was stopped.
-Observe that Graph-SCP achieves better incumbent solutions before Gurobi reaches the optimal value.
-We also compare Graph-SCP with Gurobi vs. SCIP as back-end solvers.
-Those results are in Table \ref{scip_gurobi_compare} of the Appendix.
-The speedup factors for Graph-SCP are higher with SCIP than with Gurobi.
-However, Gurobi uses parallelism better than SCIP, and thus has lower mean runtimes.
+We observe that traditional CO solvers find high quality incumbent solutions relatively quickly, with the majority of the time spent trying to find the optimal solution.
+To investigate the impact of Graph-SCP on these incumbent solutions, we set timeout limits to the solver and examine the primal gap achieved.
+Here, if $obj_{bound}$ is the best known objective bound and $obj_{val}$ is the current best objective solution, then the primal gap is defined as: $primal\ gap = \frac{obj_{bound} - obj_{val}}{obj_{val}}$ Figure \ref{incumbent} shows results averaged across 30 instances in each of the instance types defined in Table \ref{instance_table}.
+Graph-SCP achieves better incumbent solutions before both Gurobi and Graph-SCP reach the optimal value.

+\paragraph{\textbf{Gurobi vs.~SCIP.}} We compare Graph-SCP with a Gurobi backend vs.~Graph-SCP with a SCIP backend in Table \ref{scip_gurobi_compare}.
+Graph-SCP hyperparameters like the initial threshold are held constant across both solvers.
+We see that Graph-SCP yields higher acceleration with SCIP than with Gurobi.
+We posit this could be due to SCIP being more sensitive to the size of the input problem than Gurobi.